azqanadeem/azqanadeem.github.io/_projects/phd-xai-incidentresponse.md

 **Description:**

-<b>The Twente University Centre for Cybersecurity Research (TUCCR) has a vacancy for a PhD Position in Explainable Incident Response.
+<em>The Semantics, Cybersecurity, and Services (SCS) group at the University of Twente and the Twente University Centre for Cybersecurity Research (TUCCR)
-The PhD student will be embedded within the Semantics, Cybersecurity, and Services (SCS) group at University of Twente.</b>
+invites applications for a PhD Position in Explainable Incident Response.</em>